Zpadger/costream.org/src/api/back-2.2.1.md

 ### Why is the scheduling order first steady state and initial state?
 - Steady-state scheduling processes the amount of data from the top-down node to reach equilibrium
 - The initial state schedules the amount of data from the bottom-up processing node to reach equilibrium
-- The initial scheduling and the steady scheduling are independent of each other;
+- The initial scheduling and the steady scheduling are independent of each other
+- Usually the steady state must exist.If the steady state does not exist, the program cannot run, and the initial state may not exist.
-Function SteadyScheduling()determines whether the SDF can reach steady state； Reduce the memory overhead by avoidable InitScheduling() function calls
+- Function SteadyScheduling()determines whether the SDF can reach steady state；
+- Reduce the memory overhead by avoidable InitScheduling() function calls
 ### What does the initial state and steady state scheduling do for the SDF diagram?
 - Did not change the structural characteristics of the SDF
 - Just calculate how the data filling the SDF graph (sssg)